@leanjs/react

 Installation

-First, you must create your custom React bindings for your runtime
+First, you have to create your React bindings (HostProvider, useGetter, etc) for your runtime.

 // shared-runtime.ts